 - Embryo biopsy

 One aspect of care patients are not sure they should invest in is genetic embryo testing, also known as preimplantation genetic testing or Comprehensive Chromosome Screening (CCS).
 RMA’s proprietary screening tool is called Next Generation CCS, or NexCCS.

 This procedure involves taking a biopsy of an embryo and testing it for chromosomal abnormalities (too many or too few chromosomes).

-RMA’s standard of care, Frozen Embryo Transfer (FET) and Single Embryo Transfer (SET), using NexCCS, leads to higher success rates.
+RMA’s standard of care, Frozen Embryo Transfer (FET), and Single Embryo Transfer (SET) using NexCCS lead to higher success rates.
 SET reduces the risk of multiples (twins or triplets) and FET allows doctors to schedule the transfer at a time when the uterus is in its most optimal state to receive the embryo.

-Years of research conducted by RMA has shown increasingly high success rates using this unique protocol, so it is now standard at RMA.
+Years of research conducted by RMA have shown increasingly high success rates using this unique protocol, so it is now standard at RMA.

 The good news is, an initial cost quote is not an indicator of how much a patient will pay out-of-pocket for IVF treatment since IVF insurance coverage plans vary.
 The benefits administrator at a patient’s place of employment can confirm whether fertility is covered, and, if so, what portion of care will be covered.